We’ve improved your experience.

 Preserving Tampa Theatre for generations to come.

-In planning a comprehensive restoration of Tampa Theatre, the Board of Directors has identified the 90-year-old movie palace’s most critical needs that will protect the building and improve your comfort and experience.
+In planning a comprehensive restoration of Tampa Theatre, the Board of Directors identified the 92-year-old movie palace’s most critical needs that will protect the building and improve your comfort and experience.
 The total cost to fully restore the Theatre is estimated to be $12 million, with $6 million identified as urgently needed improvements.
-We have raised $4.1 million towards that $6 million phase-one goal, which will address critical infrastructure projects, reseat the auditorium and complete the first stages of decorative restoration.
+In March 2018, we successfully raised $6 million, completing our goal for the first phase of restoration work.

-We invite you to take part in the campaign to restore Tampa Theatre.
-Your gift will ensure that critical infrastructure and renovation projects are completed in 2017, as well as improve your patron experience with new auditorium seats, new concessions counters and bars, and a beautifully restored lobby.
+But that work is never done.
+We invite you to take part in the campaign to fully restore Tampa Theatre.
+Your gift will ensure that critical infrastructure and renovation projects are completed in the future, as well as continuing to improve your experience as a visitor.